omkarpawar1430/My-Data-Science-Notes/Data Science/Python/Exception Handling/Exception Handling.md

     # Code that might raise an exception
 except Exception as e:
     # Handle the exception
+else:
+	# runs when if exception is not raise
 finally:
     # Cleanup tasks
 ```